koolquark/nkmedia/README.md

 **IMPORTANT** NkMEDIA is still under development, and not ready for general use.

 NkMEDIA is an Erlang media server control project.
-It is capable of managing audio and video streams using WebRTC and SIP, in a ver flexible way.
-It is easy to build scalable powerful gateways, recorders, PBXs or any other application.
+It is capable of managing audio and video streams using WebRTC and SIP, in a very flexible way.
+It is easy to build scalable and powerful gateways, recorders, PBXs or any other application.

 NkMEDIA uses [Freeswitch](https://freeswitch.org) and [Janus](https://janus.conf.meetecho.com/docs/) media servers.
 In the future, other media servers could be available.

-NkMEDIA allows to receive and make SIP and WebRTC calls, in the later case using a flexible plugin system to develop signalings.
+NkMEDIA allows to receive and make SIP and WebRTC calls, in the later case using a flexible plugin system to develop any custom signaling.
 See [NkSERVICE](https://github.com/NetComposer/nkservice) for a more detailed explanation.
 Since it uses [NkSIP](https://github.com/NetComposer/nksip), it is also a full, scalable SIP client and server.
 Depending on the media server, is capable of doing things like:

 * Call switching (including SIP/WebRTC gateways)
 * [MCU](https://webrtcglossary.com/mcu/)-based multi audio/video conferences